nguyenanhnhan/Attire/docs/index.md

 }
 ```

-Let's take a look to the example in the browser:
+Let's take a look in the browser:

 ![Screenshot](img/hello_world.png)

+This is the current output of the render method.
+Now you can use the bootstrap responsive framework in your application!!

 ---